Saturday, April 20, 2024

 24) Roadracing motorcycles are the only high-performance motorized vehicles that don't use that position.
 Or at least not yet.
 Land speed record motorcycle racers have been using that position for well over half a century.
 Air racers and formula car racers operate in that position just fine.
 That position is safer, faster, and vastly more comfortable than the archaic horseback riding position.

 25) Every single performance breakthrough since the bicycle was complicated with an engine has increased weight, cost, and whining.
-Whining fades away, performance increases, and breakthroughs live on.
+Whining fades away, performance levels increase anyway, and breakthroughs live on.
 There's potential for a lot more performance.

 26) They're supposed to be faster and, therefore, more fun.
-Simpler isn't faster.
+Simpler is seldom faster.
 Slower isn't more fun.

-27) Here's your opportunity!
-Prove what a visionary you are: Build and race it yourself
+27) Here's your opportunity: Build and race it yourself!
+Prove what a visionary you are!

 Didn't think so: Opportunity is too much work and costs way too much time and money.